-Egypt is one of the most populous nations in Africa, with roughly 80 million inhabitants and a land area that makes it one of the biggest in the continent.
+Egypt is one of the most populous nations in Africa, with roughly 80 million inhabitants and a land area that makes it one of the biggest on the continent.
 Egypt’s location is very strategic and ideal.
 It has ready access to two major bodies of water: the Mediterranean Sea and the Red Sea.
 Moreover, Egypt is also drained by the Nile River from the south, irrigating the lands along the riverbanks and making these areas very suitable for cultivation and agriculture.
 Egypt is bordered by Libya to the west, Israel to the east, and Sudan to the South.
 The world’s busiest man-made waterway has a foothold on Egypt as well.
-The Suez Canal connects the Mediterranean and the Red Sea, making the voyage from Europe to Asia and vice versa significantly shorter than rounding the entire African continent as was the practice on those days before the Suez Canal was opened.
-Because of its proximity to Europe and the fact that it was a former British colony, Egypt is significantly influenced by European culture particularly in customs and architecture.
-On the other hand, Egyptians identify themselves with its Arabic neighbors to the east, sharing principles and religion with them.
+The Suez Canal connects the Mediterranean and the Red Sea, making the voyage from Europe to Asia and vice versa significantly shorter than rounding the entire African continent, as was the practice on those days before the Suez Canal was opened.
+Because of its proximity to Europe and the fact that it was a former British colony, Egypt is significantly influenced by European culture, particularly in customs and architecture.
+On the other hand, Egyptians identify themselves with their Arabic neighbors to the east, sharing principles and religion with them.

 The area where the Nile River flows is a very fertile region, which is the center of Egypt’s agricultural production.
 However, apart from it, the rest of the country is a desert.
 However, in ancient times, this desert region protected the kingdom of the pharaohs by serving as a buffer between Egypt and any hostile kingdom from the south and west.
-Because of its topography, most of Egypt’s population is concentrated on the northern and eastern part of the country either along the path of the Nile or in the northern coastal areas hugging the Mediterranean.
+Because of its topography, most of Egypt’s population is concentrated on the northern and eastern part of the country either along the Nile or in the northern coastal areas hugging the Mediterranean.
 Moreover, Egypt does not get much rainfall, further contributing to the aridity of the land.

 Egypt is easily accessible by air.
 There are daily trips from Europe to the capital, Cairo.
 Aside from this, Cairo is considered the northern gateway to Africa, and for this reason, it is a host to most travelers entering the continent.
 Moreover, as in the case of most countries in northern Africa, Egypt is regularly visited by cruise ships and luxury liners coming from Europe.